yanpurdenko/drf-cinema-api/README.md

 ## How to try it out
-1. When you received access token, authorize with it on /api/doc/swagger/ and execute all endpoints.
+1. When you received access token, authorize with it on /api/doc/swagger/ and execute all endpoints
-2. Or you can install ModHeader extension in Google Chrome and create request header with value Bearer <Your access token>
+2. Or you can install ModHeader extension in Google Chrome and create request header with value Bearer `<Your access token>`